 Megan Yarberry is the daughter of educators who came to the Hawaiian Islands in 1957.
-Growing up in Hawaii, Micronesia, and Indonesia gave her a deep appreciation for diverse cultures and contextually relevant solution to community issues.
+Growing up in Hawai‘i, Micronesia, and Indonesia gave her a deep appreciation for diverse cultures and contextually relevant solutions to community issues.
 With a degree from the University of Puget Sound, she joined the Peace Corps and served two years in West Africa before returning to the U.S. to pursue a career in healthcare.
 After receiving a master’s degree from the Oregon College of Oriental Medicine, she opened a private practice in Hilo.
-She also served as an Instructor and Academic Dean of a small college on the Big Island.
+She also served as an instructor and Academic Dean of a small college on the Big Island.
 In 2005, Megan began developing healthcare training and programs for high-needs populations in Asia, Africa, and the Caribbean.
-Before joining Blue Zones Project, she spent two years as a Project Manager in Tanzania implementing community development programs among rural populations.
+Before joining Blue Zones Project®, she spent two years as a Project Manager in Tanzania implementing community development programs among rural populations.
 Megan is passionate about community empowerment through education and resource optimization.

 My Power 9

 My Power 9® are Family First and Right Tribe.
 Living abroad and in a multi-racial family taught me to be inclusive, to look for the commonalities between us, and to nurture the best parts of myself and those around me.